-TwentyFour Asset Management LLP (“TwentyFour”, the “Firm”) is committed to responsible environmental practises and operating in a sustainable manner.
+TwentyFour Asset Management LLP (“TwentyFour”, the “Firm”) is committed to responsible environmental practices and operating in a sustainable manner.

 Surveying staff commutes, corporate travel and building energy usage, TwentyFour has identified its total carbon emissions to be 186.9 tonnes CO₂ emissions per annum.
 This equates to a carbon intensity of 3.1 tonnes per employee (at the lower end of the range for an office based organisation).